 Provide an analysis of workforce development activities, including education and training, in the region.
 This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers (§679.560 (a)(4)).
 Plans must respond to the following:

 Great Northwest Region workforce development activities include classroom training, job search assistance, on-the-job training, essential skills training, customized training, business services, work experience, incumbent worker training, apprenticeship programs, and job shadowing.
 Employment and Training (Title I)I is provided in two Local Workforce Investment Areas (LWIAS) with Local Workforce Development Boards.
 There are two Comprehensive One-Stop Centers, as well as affiliate One-Stop Centers.
 Training providers include all of the major institutions – public, private, and proprietary- as well as businesses engaged in work-based learning.
 Other core partners include Adult Education (Title II), Wagner-Peyser (Title III), and Vocational Rehabilitation (Title IV), which are co-located or available through technology.
 Great Northwest Region is very large in geographic size, economically diverse, and quite varied in the needs of businesses and individuals.
 Therefore, the types of workforce development services vary by local area, with each having used different strategies and areas of focus.
 Many common activities and services, with good return on investment (ROI), will continue.

-Analyze the strengths and weaknesses of workforce development activities in the region.
+Great Northwest Region adapted to the impacts of COVID-19 by offering services in a variety of ways, including virtual platforms, email, and phone.
+Once mitigations loosened the region began serving clients both through technology-based platforms and in-person.
+Both local areas purchased technology to provide secure digital signatures in order for business to continue.
+Staff in both local areas received assistance with cellular phone expenses to keep communication lines open.
+LWIA 4’s Virtual Job Seeking workshops were created on YouTube and the social media avenues increased use.
+Virtual and Drive Thru Job Fairs became an avenue for businesses to continue to use services through the agencies.
+Electronic forms for all aspects of services were created and used which led to be very beneficial and will continue to be used when needed.

+Our partners within the One-Stop Center and at their access sites have also adapted to COVID-19 with their approach to meeting the strategies identified by transitioning the services into hybrid or remote, so individuals still had the opportunities for services.
+Communication between partners continued electronically and the vision of integrated services continued on a remote basis.
+A number of very valuable service strategies were learned and will continue to be used in the coming years.Analyze the strengths and weaknesses of workforce development activities in the region.

 Strengths: